Man Arrested After Pursuit In Stolen SUV In Lake Forest

 CHICAGO (CBS) — A man was arrested Saturday after a police chase in a stolen vehicle in north suburban Lake Forest.

-Tyler M. Miller-Alford, 20, has been charged with one count of obstructing justice, a Class 4 felony, according to Lake Forest police.
+Tyler Miller-Alford, 20, has been charged with one count of obstructing justice, a Class 4 felony, according to Lake Forest police.
+On Sunday, he was ordered held on a $15,000 bond.

 The Lake Forest and Lake Bluff police departments were notified about 4:15 p.m. that North Chicago police were chasing a stolen black Acura MDX that was speeding toward the north limits of Lake Bluff, police said.